-Radosveta Ilieva is a leader in risk management, IT compliance and audit with global industry experience covering telecommunications, pharmaceuticals, pulp and paper mills, recreational vehicles production, financial institutions and lottery and casinos.
+Radosveta Ilieva is a leader in risk management, IT compliance and audit with global industry experience covering telecommunications, pharmaceuticals, pulp and paper mills, recreational vehicles production and lottery and casinos.

-Radosveta Ilieva is head of the Enterprise Risk Management (ERM) at Loto-Québec where she has also held the position of Senior Strategic Advisor in IT compliance.
-Prior to joining Loto-Québec, Radosveta was a Director of Internal Controls and Risk Management at Cogeco Cable and started her career in the public accounting firm Ernst & Young.
+Radosveta Ilieva is Chief NERC and IT operations compliance at Hydro-Québec.
+Prior to joining HydroQuébec, held the positions of Senior Strategic Advisor in IT compliance and Senior Strategic Advisor in Enterprise Risk Management (ERM) at Loto-Québec.
+Radosveta has held the position of Director of Internal Controls and Risk Management at Cogeco Cable for almost a decade and started her career in the public accounting firm Ernst & Young.

-Radosveta currently serves as an external member of the Audit committee of the Commission scolaire de Montréal, on the Board of directors of ISACA and the Board of directors of Maison Marguerite that provides help and shelter to homeless women.
-She is significantly involved with the Women in Finance association and member of the PRMIA steering committee.
+Radosveta currently serves on the Audit committee of the Centre de services scolaire de Montréal (former Montréal school board), on the Board of directors of O Vertigo, a talent incubator of contemporary dance and the Board of directors of Maison Marguerite that provides help and shelter to homeless women.
+She is significantly involved with the Women in Finance association.

-She holds a degree of Professional Accounting from HEC Montréal and is a Certified Information Systems Auditor, Certified in Risk and Information Systems Controls and a Certified Administrator.
+She holds a degree of Professional Accounting from HEC Montréal and is a Certified Information Systems Auditor, Certified in Risk and Information Systems Controls and a Certified Data Privacy Solution Engineer.

 Paul Johnston is an independent consultant who has provided advice to governments and corporations on science and technology and research and development from planning and governance through performance measurement and evaluation.